dfds/postmortems/PM2023-001 - Total node failure.md

 ## Summary

-During an unscheduled node rollover the Kubernetes cluster was suddenly left without any worker nodes.
+Due to Kubernetes logs not being shipped to CloudWatch, an unscheduled node rollover was triggered to remedy that.
+The node rollover attempt timed out(faulty configuration), and a subsequent rollover attempt to fix that killed the healthy worker nodes because of two reasons.
+The faulty nodes weren't removed yet and the default termination policy is to remove nodes with the oldest launch template at the time.
+This meant that the cluster was left without any nodes.
 Multiple node rollover attempts later, the cluster was back in a working state with the expected amount of worker nodes.

 ## Timeline

 All times in UTC.

 | Time             | Event                                                                                                                                                                                                                                                                                                          |
 | :--------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |